Manwel Dimech: Prison experience

 Just a fortnight after his father's death the 13-year-old Dimech committed his first recorded crime of petty theft.
 He was a street urchin with no education, guidance or direction.
 For his first crime he was sent two days in a lockup.
 This experience did not stop him from delving deeper into a life of crime.
 Subsequently, he was to be sent nine more times to prison, sometimes for very serious crimes.
 Mostly it was for theft or burglary, but in 1878, when he was 17 years old, he committed involuntary murder, and was imprisoned for more than twelve years.
-In 1890, then, he was found guilty of forging counterfeit money (though he only traded it), and was imprisoned for a further seven years.
-He was definitely released from prison in 1897 at the age of 36.
-In all he had spent some twenty years of incarceration.
+In 1890, he was found guilty of forging counterfeit money (though he only traded it), and was imprisoned for a further seven years.
+He was released from prison in 1897 at the age of 36.
+In all, he was incarcerated for twenty years.

 Education

-While in prison Dimech began to learn how to read and write.
-This was in 1877, when he was 17 years old.
-With all the time of the world on his hands he quickly became an avid reader, absorbing all kinds of stuff: literature, grammar, politics, history, philosophy, religion, and more.
-He discovered he had a special penchant for languages, and in prison he learnt the ins and outs of Maltese, English, French and Italian to perfection.
-Later he would make a living teaching these languages.
-He had a good brain and a fruitful mind.
-His keen interest in politics was not committed to petty squabbles or parochial issues, but burrowed deep into the structural causes of poverty and social inequalities.
-All of this would serve him well in the public sphere.
+While in prison, Dimech began to learn how to read and write in 1877 at the age of 17.
+He studied various subjects, including literature, grammar, politics, history, philosophy, and religion.
+He learned multiple languages, including Maltese, English, French, and Italian during his incarceration.
+This linguistic knowledge later enabled him to work as a language teacher.
+Dimech also developed an interest in politics, focusing on the structural causes of poverty and social inequality.
+These pursuits later influenced his contributions to public life.